liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/11-validating-modules-against-the-target-platform/02-adding-a-third-party-librarys-capabilities-to-the-resolvers-capabilities.markdown

     ```

 This both provides the third party dependency to the resolver, and it downloads
-and includes it in your @product@ bundle's `osgi/modules` folder when you
+and includes it in your @sharepoint@ bundle's `osgi/modules` folder when you
 initialize it (e.g., `blade server init`).